Dogs are considered to be the happiest creatures on earth. They tend to have a special talent for expressing themselves.

 Dogs are social creatures.
 They detect change in routines, and need to know that things will soon get back to normal.

-When you return home after a “leave of absence” and wonder, “Why does my dog always follow me everywhere?” know that your dog constantly follows you because he loves you.
-He is happy that his owner has made it back to him.
+When you return home after a “leave of absence” and wonder, “Why does my dog always follow me everywhere?” know that your dog constantly follows you because she loves you.
+She is happy that you’ve made it back to her.

-Your clingy, jumpy pet is a family member who needs a little reassuring that you’ll be there for him.
+Your clingy dog is a family member who needs a little reassuring that you’ll be there for her.